LGBTQ representation is increasing in both cemeteries and obituaries.

 His grave is perhaps a hundred feet away from Hoover's.
 And not by coincidence.
 According to Congressional's president Paul Williams, "He did locate there as sort of an insult to Hoover and to make a point for future visitors about his treatment in the military."
 The spot became a gathering place for the LGBTQ community—both living and dead.
 "From there, others purchased plots to self-segregate and because Congressional would allow such inscriptions—as well as allow AIDS victims, whereas other cemeteries were not allowing them to be buried because they were afraid they would catch the disease."
 Today a visitor will find a cluster of colorful and unconventional LGBTQ-themed graves located around Matlovich's.

+Curious who these graves belong to?
+Congressional has a handy print-out map of 15 notable LGBTQ individuals buried there.
 Some of them are easy to spot.
 Inscriptions like "Gay Pioneers" and "Gay Is Good" give them away.
 Others are trickier to find, like Peter Doyle, a Confederate army veteran and partner of poet Walt Whitman.

 Follow Simon Davis on Twitter.